sueszli/fast-snek/README.md

 the cpython interpreter is already pretty good at io-bound tasks through async/await.

-but the GIL (global interpreter lock) hinders parallelism for cpu-bound tasks.
+but the GIL (global interpreter lock) hinders thread-parallelism in cpu-bound tasks.

+you currently can only achieve parallelism in python through multiprocessing, which is not ideal for many use-cases.

 the community is actively working on this by either trying to introduce multiple sub-interpreters [^subint1] [^subint2] or making the GIL optional [^nogil1] [^nogil2] [^nogil3].